lollcat/fab-torch/README.md

 ```

 ## Examples
+See [examples](examples/fab_various_targets.py) for visualised training of a normalising flow
+model for various target distributions.
-TBD: add description and plots for examples
+TBD: further description and plots for examples

 ## About the code